Holy Fuck with Linqua Franqa

 $2 off for SPACE members

 Rescheduled from April 5th!
 All tickets honored.

-SPACE currently requires masks and vaccination for all event attendees.
-Medical exemptions can be accommodated.
+SPACE currently requires that masks be worn by all event attendees.
 Please refer to our health and safety policy for more information.

 Canadian quartet Holy Fuck have always been happy to plow a distinctly lone furrow.
 Never ones to chase the limelight or hop on any genre-wagon that happens to be passing by, they’ve played by their own rules for the past part of 15 years and five albums.

 It’s for that reason that they’ve become one of the country’s finest, and most influential, exports, with their widescreen, technicolour, crescendo-heavy and highly danceable sound often finding itself imitated, but never bettered.